Pavly Gerges

 Experience:

-Essentially, all my contributions are entitled to open-source projects through different routes, either through non-profit open-source organizations (e.g., jMonkeyEngine - Pi4j) or through self-initiated projects on Electrostat-Lab organization, see the projects section.
+Contributed to open-source projects through non-profit open-source organizations (e.g., jMonkeyEngine - Pi4j) and projects on the Electrostat-Lab organization.

 jMonkeyEngine Contributions: